Stephen Wight: Career

 From November 2011, Wight played Harry Robinson in the London West End production of The Ladykillers at the Gielgud theatre, alongside Ben Miller and Peter Capaldi.
-He appeared in Episode Two, Series Two of the BBC TV drama Sherlock, "The Hounds of Baskerville".
 He was also in the 2011 sitcom Threesome as Mitch, one of the three main characters, and opposite Emun Elliott, with whom he also co-starred in the 2012 drama series The Paradise.
+He appeared in episode two of series two of the BBC TV drama Sherlock, "The Hounds of Baskerville".
 He played Lance Corporal Simon Lansley in three series of the BBC Three comedy Bluestone 42, between 2013 and 2015.
+In 2014, he appeared in the Channel 4 sitcom Lovesick.

 In 2015, Wight originated the title role in the play McQueen at the St. James Theatre, London.

-In 2016, he voiced Ludovico in Hattie Naylor's adaptation of The Mysteries of Udolpho, broadcast on BBC Radio 4.